Tony Blair

-Blair was re-elected for a third term with another landslide in 2005, but with a substantially reduced majority.
-The Afghanistan and Iraq wars continued during his third term, and in 2006, Blair announced he would resign within a year.
-Blair resigned as Labour leader on 24 June 2007 and as prime minister on 27 June 2007, and was succeeded by Gordon Brown, his chancellor.
-After leaving office, Blair gave up his seat and was appointed Special Envoy of the Quartet on the Middle East, a diplomatic post which he held until 2015.
-He has been the executive chairman of the Tony Blair Institute for Global Change since 2016, and has made occasional political interventions.
+Blair won a third term after Labour won a third election victory in 2005, in part thanks to the UK's strong economic performance, but with a substantially reduced majority, due to the UK's involvement in the Iraq War.
+During his third term, Blair pushed for more systemic public sector reform and brokered a settlement to restore powersharing to Northern Ireland.
+He had a surge in popularity at the time of terrorist bombings of London of July 2005, but by the Spring of 2006 faced significant difficulties, most notably with scandals over failures by the Home Office to deport illegal immigrants.
+Amid the Cash-for-Honours scandal, Blair was interviewed three times as prime minister, though only as a witness and not under caution.
+The Afghanistan and Iraq wars continued, and in 2006, Blair announced he would resign within a year.
+He resigned the party leadership on 24 June 2007 and as prime minister on 27 June, and was succeeded by Gordon Brown, his chancellor.

+After leaving office, Blair gave up his seat and was appointed special envoy of the Quartet on the Middle East, a diplomatic post he held until 2015.
+He has been the executive chairman of the Tony Blair Institute for Global Change since 2016 and has made occasional political interventions, and has been a key influence on Keir Starmer.
 In 2009, Blair was awarded the Presidential Medal of Freedom by George W. Bush.
-He was knighted by Queen Elizabeth II in 2021.

-At various points in his premiership, Blair was among both the most popular and unpopular figures in UK history.
-As prime minister, he achieved the highest recorded approval ratings during his first few years in office, but also one of the lowest such ratings during and after the Iraq War.
-Blair had notable electoral successes and reforms, and he is usually rated as above average in historical rankings and public opinion of British prime ministers.
+He was made a Knight Companion of the Garter by Queen Elizabeth II in 2022.
+At various points in his premiership, Blair was among both the most popular and most unpopular politicians in British history.
+As prime minister, he achieved the highest recorded approval ratings during his first few years in office but also one of the lowest ratings during and after the Iraq War.
+Blair is usually rated as above average in historical rankings and public opinion of British prime ministers.